Lion's Mane Mushroom

 In our experience, the best way to get a buttery, crispy texture is to slice it into thin strips about a quarter to one-eighth thickness.
 Some recipes may prefer larger pieces, however, we've found that it cooks the best this way.

 Cook them with a sprinkle of salt in a dry pan over low heat until most of the moisture is gone.
 Add fat of choice (butter, oil, or ghee) along with chopped garlic, rosemary, thyme, and oregano, and turn the heat up to medium.
 They'll golden up in about 10-15 minutes.

 Hunting for lion's mane Mushrooms

-Hericium erinaceus are a saprophytic type mushroom, meaning it feeds off dead trees and matter.
+Hericium erinaceus is a saprophytic type mushroom, meaning it feeds off dead trees and matter.
 Mushroom hunters typically find these delicious medicinal mushrooms growing in the wild on decaying hardwoods across North America, Europe, and many Asian countries.
 The first known mushroom growing farm was reported in China in 1988.
-Lion’s Mane fruiting bodies has been used in Traditional Chinese Medicine as a way to combat the deficiency of Qi or “life force.”
+Lion’s Mane fruiting bodies have been used in Traditional Chinese Medicine as a way to combat the deficiency of Qi or “life force.”
 There are many ways to get the many health benefits of lion’s mane, like taking supplements with the fruiting body, adding lion’s mane extracts to your recipes, or just eating it in your favorite dishes.
 The images above show the fruiting bodies we stumbled upon in the forests of the Santa Cruz Mountains.

 lion's mane Mushroom Recipes We LovE